 QuickSprout gives hugely valuable content in the form of “Advanced Guides”, which are essentially eBooks that you don’t need to subscribe for.

 5. Be Exclusive

-Making your email newsletter (or other free offer) exclusive to only a select few people is a neuromarketing idea that makes your email list more desirable.
+Making your email newsletter (or another free offer) exclusive to only a select few people is a neuromarketing idea that makes your email list more desirable.